Postr-Inc/.github/profile/README.md

 ### Postr. post share and do more!

-Postr is an open-source social media mobile app aimed to be an alternative to threads - prioritizing security and stability!
-Users can post share - comment and much more.
+Postr is a fully open sourced social media application/organization -> made to enhance the field of open source social media applications.
+Setting standards for open sourced data management - providing users full controll over the data they provide and use.